Operations and Maintenance Facility South logo

 What is an Environmental Impact Statement?

-Final EIS Process
+Final EIS now available

-We expect to publish the Final EIS in mid-2024.
-A Final EIS includes analysis of the alternatives studied in the Draft EIS and responds to substantive comments received on the Draft EIS.
-After publication of the Final EIS, the Sound Transit Board considers the EIS analysis and comments received then selects the project to be built.
-The Federal Transit Administration (FTA) is then anticipated to issue a Record of Decision, which provides approval for the next phase of the project—design and construction of the facility!
+After publication of the Final EIS, the Sound Transit Board considers the EIS analysis, comments received for the 2021 and 2023 Draft EIS documents, and other factors, then selects the project to be built.
+After the selection, we expect the Federal Transit Administration to issue a Record of Decision.
+Sound Transit will then begin the next phase of the project—design and construction of the facility!

 Alternatives